TOAST-DOCS/Compute-Image/en/console-guide.md

 <a id="guide-to-creating-images-from-running-windows-instances"></a>
-## Guide to Creating Images from Running Windows Instances
+## Guide to Creating Images from Running Windows Instances { #guide-to-creating-images-from-running-windows-instances }

 When creating an image with a running Windows instance, the prerequisites below are required if the image version of the original instance is earlier than 2019.05.28.
 If the image is a Windows image of 2019.05.28 distribution version or later, the process below is unnecessary.